HCDigitalScholarship/pennstreaty/README.txt

 Please ask Mike and/or Laurie, and I'm sure they will be able to help you find the information/materials you need!

+Notes on using the importer:
+-All spreadsheets need to have 'id' as there first column and that column should be empty of data -For places, categories should be "id,id_tei,name,county,state,latitude,longitude,notes,place_type,alternate,date" -Need to do place,organization and then people, that order